Voiceflow, which allows anyone to make voice apps without coding, raises $3.5 million – TechCrunch

 “After I left the [pitch] meeting and I started digging around a little bit, the thing that blew me away was the engagement of the community of developers.
 That’s unlike anybody else.
 The single biggest differentiator of this platform is actually Braden and the team’s engagement with the community,” Conrad says.
 “It reminds me of early WordPress.”

-Voiceflow also recently worked with another visual design tool Invocable, which has shut down, to allow its users to transition to Voiceflow’s platform.
+Voiceflow also recently worked with another visual design tool, Invocable, which has shut down, to allow its users to transition to Voiceflow’s platform.

 There is, perhaps, a cautionary tale in there — Invocable, in its farewell blog post, points out that people continue to use smart speakers mainly for things like music, news, reminders and simple commands.
 It also says that Natural Language Processing and Natural Language Understanding haven’t developed to the point where they can support higher-quality voice apps.
 That day will likely come to pass, but there’s a bit of a timing issue when it comes to betting on the right platform to support the voice app development market in the meantime, ahead of widespread consumer adoption.

-Toronto-based Voiceflow is a team of twelve today and looking to grow.
+Toronto-based Voiceflow is a team of 12 today and looking to grow.